-… will need to purposefully cultivate and apply their Emotional Intelligence.
-Knowing who you are (and aren’t), what you do well (and don’t), when you will bend (and won’t) and where you are going (and not) will bring the strength and conviction that others look for in a leader to both follow and emulate.
+Knowing who you are, what you do well, when you will bend and where you are going will bring the strength and conviction that others look for in a leader to both follow and emulate.
 As Polonius said in “Hamlet,” “To thine own self be true”.
 People are looking for authenticity and congruency in the “walk and talk” of leaders they work for and with as teams collaborate to get work done.

 - Which one of these leadership skills are you already working toward?
 What are you doing that is effective?
 How can you negotiate and move through any current obstacles or inhibitors?